Time dilation

-Time dilation is the difference in elapsed time as measured by two clocks, either because of a relative velocity between them (special relativity), or a difference in gravitational potential between their locations (general relativity).
+Time dilation is the difference in elapsed time as measured by two clocks, either because of a relative velocity, a consequence of special relativity, or a difference in gravitational potential between their locations due to gravitational time dilation.
 When unspecified, "time dilation" usually refers to the effect due to velocity.
-The dilation compares "wristwatch" clock readings between events measured in different inertial frames and is not observed by visual comparison of clocks across moving frames.
+The dilation compares co-moving clock readings between events measured in different inertial frames and is not observed by visual comparison of clocks across moving frames.

 These predictions of the theory of relativity have been repeatedly confirmed by experiment, and they are of practical concern, for instance in the operation of satellite navigation systems such as GPS and Galileo.

 Invisibility

 Time dilation is a relationship between clock readings.
 Visually observed clock readings involve delays due to the propagation speed of light from the clock to the observer.
 Thus there is no direct way to observe time dilation.
-As an example of time dilation, two experimenters measuring a passing train traveling at .86 light speed may see a 2 second difference on their clocks while on the train the engineer reports only one second elapsed when the experimenters went by.
-Observations of a clock on the front of the train would give completely different results: the light from the train would not reach the second experimenter only 0.27s before the train passed.
+As an example of time dilation, two experimenters measuring a passing train traveling at .86 light speed may see a 2 second difference on their clocks, while on the train the engineer reports only one second elapsed when the experimenters went by.
+Observations of a clock on the front of the train would give completely different results.
+The light from the clock on the train when it is in front of the first experimenter would take 1.7s to reach the second experimenter and the train would pass by only 0.3s later.
+Thus the clock on the front of the train would appear to run faster as observed by the second experimenter.
 This effect of moving objects on observations is associated with the Doppler effect.